How to Choose the Right AI Automation Partner for Your Business

 strategy

 AI automation promises to multiply your team’s capacity, but only if you implement it with rigor.
 The market is suddenly full of freelancers and agencies claiming overnight transformation.
 To protect your roadmap and budget, you need a structured way to vet partners.
+If you are a smaller team deciding whether to hire outside help at all, start with the guide to choosing an AI consultant for small business.
+If you need to check whether the workflow is ready before you buy, use the AI readiness assessment.

 Here is the framework we use when prospects ask MadeSimple.ai how to compare us against alternatives.
 Apply it to any vendor you interview—whether they specialize in Zapier, custom Next.js apps, or enterprise orchestration.